notnotrishi/highlights-ai/README.md

 ## Support

-Chrome's built-in AI is still not GA and this Chrome extension is an early version; you could run into issues when using Highlights as a result.
+Chrome's built-in AI is still not GA and this Chrome extension is an early version and works for English language primarily; you could run into issues when using Highlights as a result.
 If you encounter any issues or have feedback please:
 - Create an issue in this repository.
 - Reach out on X/Twitter: [@notnotrishi](https://twitter.com/notnotrishi).